 But then he got his permission from the government to leave the camp and continue on to West Europe.
 This is what every refugee is waiting.

 By the time he got permission, he already had a group of people with whom he shared the good news, so he decided that he will not leave the refugee camp.

 So, he stayed with his son and he will be at the refugee camp for at least one more year.
-He has group of people who became Christians through his ministry.
-It was amazing to meet with people who literally did not have a chance to see any other Christians and who became Christian only through the Word of God.
+He has a group of people who also trusted the Lord through his ministry.
+It was amazing to meet with people who before might not have had a chance to see any other Christians experience new life in Christ through the Word of God.
 We will continue to visit this group and to support this ministry.